danielhgasparin/zombicide-black-plague-spawner/README.md

 # zombicide-black-plague-spawner
-Web App for the board game Zombicide Black Plague, to automate zombie spawn zones.
+Web App for the board game Zombicide Black Plague that automates zombie spawn zones.